tcltk/tcllib/modules/doctools/mpformats/fmt.markdown

 #
 # Copyright (c) 2019 Andreas Kupries <andreas_kupries@sourceforge.net>

+# Note: While markdown is a text format its intended target is HTML,
+# making its formatting nearer to that with the ability to set anchors
+# and refer to them, linkage in general.

+# TODO: Table of contents, section linkage
+# TODO: Synopsis command linkage
+# TODO: package - xref
+# TODO: syscmd - xref
+# TODO: cmd - xref
+# TODO: term -xref
+# TODO: see also, keywords - xref

 # # ## ### ##### ######## #############
 ## Load shared code and modify it to our needs.